 A Wrongful Death Lawyer must be armed with knowledge of the law, full control of the facts and compassion for the survivors.
-A wrongful death lawyer needs to be not only knowledgeable of personal injury law but also the scope of damages available under the pertinent wrongful death statute.
+It is critical to be not only knowledgeable of personal injury law but also the scope of damages available under the pertinent wrongful death statute.

 If the injury suffered results in death then that person’s estate may assert what is known as a wrongful death claim.
 A wrongful death claim is a claim wherein the injured party rather than having simply suffered personal injury has actually died as a result of the conduct of the defendant.